ITfoxtec/FoxIDs/docs/howto-oidc-foxids.md

 # Interconnect Foxids with OpenID Connect

-Foxids can be connected to another Foxids with OpenID Connect and thereby authenticating end users in another Foxids environment or an external Identity Provider (IdP) configured as an authentication method.
+Foxids environments can be connected with OpenID Connect and thereby authenticating end users in another Foxids environment or an external Identity Provider (IdP) configured as an authentication method.
-Foxids tracks can be interconnect in the same Foxids tenant or in different Foxids tenants.
-Interconnections can also be configured between Foxids tracks in different Foxids deployments.
+Foxids environments can be interconnect in the same Foxids tenant or in different Foxids tenants.
+Interconnections can also be configured between Foxids environments in different Foxids deployments.

-> You can easily connect two tracks in the same tenant with a [environment link](howto-tracklink-foxids.md).
+> You can easily connect two environments in the same tenant with a [Environment Link](howto-environmentlink-foxids.md).

-The integration between two Foxids tracks support [OpenID Connect authentication](https://openid.net/specs/openid-connect-core-1_0.html#Authentication) (login), [RP-initiated logout](https://openid.net/specs/openid-connect-rpinitiated-1_0.html) and [front-channel logout](https://openid.net/specs/openid-connect-frontchannel-1_0.html).
+The integration between two Foxids environments support [OpenID Connect authentication](https://openid.net/specs/openid-connect-core-1_0.html#Authentication) (login), [RP-initiated logout](https://openid.net/specs/openid-connect-rpinitiated-1_0.html) and [front-channel logout](https://openid.net/specs/openid-connect-frontchannel-1_0.html).
 A session is established when the user authenticates and the session is invalidated on logout.

 > You can test OpenID Connect environment connections with the [online web app sample](https://aspnetcoreoidcallupsample.itfoxtec.com) ([sample docs](samples.md#aspnetcoreoidcauthcodealluppartiessample)) by clicking `Log in` and then `Parallel Foxids environment`.
 > Take a look at the environment connection configuration in Foxids Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
-> Get read access with the user `reader@foxids.com` and password `TestAccess!` then take a look at the `parallel` and `- (dash is production)` tracks.
+> Get read access with the user `reader@foxids.com` and password `TestAccess!` then take a look at the `parallel` and `- (dash is production)` environments.

 The following describes how to configure a OpenID Connect authentication method in your Foxids environment and trust a parallel Foxids environment where a OpenID Connect application registration is configured.
 This will make your Foxids environment trust the parallel Foxids environment to authenticate users.